jeffskinnerbox/blog/content/ideas/software-defined-radio-sdr.md

     * [shajen / rtl-sdr-scanner-cpp](https://github.com/shajen/rtl-sdr-scanner-cpp)

 # PiSDR
-Ready-made SD card images for a Raspberry Pi with all the needed software installed and preconfigured.
-Ready to work with most SDR receivers like the RTL-SDR dongles or the Adalm Pluto.
-A SDR Linux Distro for the Raspberry Pi and other SBC.
-Compatible out of the box with multiple SDR.

 * [Software Defined Radio with Predefined Raspberry Pi SD Card Images](https://www.youtube.com/watch?v=7eNGBmVquug)
 * [PiSDR Github](https://github.com/luigifcruz/pisdr-image)